 Aggravated Domestic Battery

 Aggravated Domestic Battery attorney, James Dimeas, is a highly experienced and award-winning Aggravated Domestic Battery lawyer.
-Mr. Dimeas has been handling Aggravated Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+James Dimeas has been handling Aggravated Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-29 years.

 Domestic Battery criminal charges are among the most common criminal cases throughout the Chicago Metropolitan area.
-All the courthouses in the Chicago area have set up specific courtrooms that only handle Domestic Battery cases.
+All the courthouses in the Chicago area have set up specific courtrooms that only handle Domestic Violence cases.
 The prosecutors that are assigned to those courtrooms only handle Domestic Battery cases.
 The judges assigned to those courtrooms only handle Domestic Battery cases.
-The courtrooms that handle Domestic Battery cases have personnel that are trained specifically to deal with Domestic Violence and Domestic Abuse situations.
+The courtrooms that handle Domestic Battery cases have personnel that are trained specifically to deal with Domestic Violence and Domestic Battery situations.
 While this may help with the prosecution of Domestic Battery cases, these specialized courtrooms can create a difficult environment for a Domestic Battery lawyer to properly and effectively represent a client charged with a Domestic Battery or an Aggravated Domestic Battery.
+Any lawyer you hire for your Domestic Battery, or Aggravated Domestic Battery case, better know what they are doing because the prosecutor assigned to your case will know what they are doing.
 The longer the judges and the prosecutors work in these Domestic Battery and Aggravated Domestic Battery courtrooms, the more conditioned they become to believe that everyone charged with a Domestic Battery, or an Aggravated Domestic Battery, is guilty.

 Generally, there's two ways that the prosecutor can charge you with a Domestic Battery in Illinois.
 The first charge will allege that physical harm resulted from the physical contact that you made with the family member.
 The second charge will allege that the physical contact was of an insulting or provoking nature.
 If the prosecutor is able to prove any of the two ways that you can charged with a Domestic Battery in Illinois, the consequences and the implications will be the same.
 You could be found guilty of the Domestic Battery.
 While a Domestic Battery is a class A misdemeanor, it is one of the more serious Class A misdemeanors in Illinois.
 It is serious because you cannot receive Court Supervision for a Domestic Battery.
 The lowest sentence that you can receive for a Domestic Battery in Illinois is Conditional Discharge.
 A Domestic Battery guilty finding can never be expunged or removed from your record.